 Tommy loves being the Club Director of the Harriers and seeing the success of the boys and girls who join the team.
 The idea of the club is to gather together youth athletes who love running and guide them with good coaching to become better runners.
 His son, Oscar ran for the Harriers for 7 years and currently is one of the top-ranked high school freshman xc runners in the state.
 Tommy’s son, Alec is in 6th grade and currently runs on the Harriers team.

 Tommy grew up in Fort Wayne, Indiana and attended Indiana State on an academic scholarship.
 He has worked in Information Technology at FIS since 1997.

 Tommy is a competitive marathon runner with 13 Boston Marathon qualifying times, 4 sub-3 hour marathons with a lifetime best of 2:52 in the full marathon and 1:15 in the half-marathon.
 He was the top Floridian at the 2020 Atlanta Marathon with a time of 2:54.
 He is also the current Masters (40 and over) Champion of both the Clearwater Turkey Trot 10k and the Gasparilla 8k.
 Tommy ran in the 2022 Boston Marathon and will be lining up again in Hopkinton in 2023.

 His love of running includes a passion for running shoes and the latest foams and technologies.
 He loves reading very old running and training books for their practical knowledge.
 He also has watched every movie about running ever made.
 His favorite running movie is Saint Ralph, a story about a 14 year old boy with a mother in a coma, who tries to win the Boston Marathon to perform a miracle and save her life.

-Tommy’s favorite thing about the Harriers is seeing a young runner who maybe wasn’t the fastest or best runner when they joined the club and see that boy or girl make improvements year-by-year and really develop a lifetime love of running.
+Tommy’s favorite thing about the Harriers is seeing a young runner make improvements year-by-year and really develop a lifetime love of running.